w-h-a/js_foundations/strict-identity-note.md

 How many strings are there?
 Is the answer "three" or "two"?
 It is intuitively the case that `!(a === c || b == c)`.
 So there has to be at least two strings.
 But what about `a` and `b`?
 Assigning the value held inside `a` to the variable `b` duplicates `'bull'` such that `a` "points to" one `'bull'`-individual whereas `b` "points to" a distinct `'bull'`-individual.
 Still, JavaScript returns `true` when given `a === b`.
 So, relative to JavaScript's strict identity operator, there are only two strings.

-Generalizing, this tells us that JavaScript's strict identity does not "see" tokens of simple (primitive) types as individuals.
+Generalizing, this tells us that JavaScript's strict identity does not "see" tokens (or instances) of simple (primitive) types as individuals.
 If it did, `a !== b` would return `true` since the value stored in `b` is not the same `'bull'`-individual as the `'bull'`-individual stored in `a`.
 So, JavaScript's strict identity only "sees" tokens of simple data types as kinds.
 It only sees string-kinds, number-kinds, and boolean-kinds rather than boolean-individuals, string-individuals, or number-individuals.

 Now consider the following example using only array types: